focusaurus/tidy-site/content/_index.md

 ## Layout Basics

 The file "sass/core-layout.scss" handles our basic solution.
 There's a SCSS mixin called `centered-column` which uses CSS grid and a clever `max-width` to make our opt-in center column work properly.

+## Font Sizes

+Over many years, web designers have blogged so many terrible font size hacks full of magic numbers, weird scaling, etc. I looked at some more modern approaches based on `vw` units and CSS `calc`, but there were still just too many shenanigans going on.

+Happily though, I think the answer might be as simple as: 18px for body and larger in small increments for headings.

+Someone prove me wrong or something.
+I can read this site fine on phones, tablets, and desktops in portrait and landscape mode and there's no deep magic going on with font sizes.

 ## Full Width Content
 </section>